How to Start a Kansas LLC

 Detailed Information for Your Kansas LLC

-How to search the Kansas business registry of the KS Secretary of State and find the right name.
+How to search the Kansas business registry of the Division of Corporations and find the right name.
 Includes information on naming rules, fictitious names, reserving a Kansas LLC name and more.

-How to appoint a Kansas Resident Agent to your new LLC or change to a different Resident Agent.
-Includes information on Resident Agent rules and searching for Kansas Resident Agents.
+How to appoint a Registered Agent to your new LLC or change to a different Registered Agent.
+Includes information on Registered Agent rules and searching for Kansas Registered Agents.

 How to understand the various fees you’ll need to pay and the requirements you’ll need to meet for both federal and Kansas rules.
-Includes details of Employee Identification Numbers (EINs), Kansas and federal business licenses, Kansas annual reports and more.
+Includes details of Employer Identification Numbers (EINs), Kansas and federal business licenses, annual reports and more.